Flood Advisory issued for Riverside, San Bernardino by NWS - NewsBreak

 Flood Advisory issued for Riverside, San Bernardino by NWS

-Effective: 2021-08-09 17:06:00 PDT Expires: 2021-08-09 20:15:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-09 15:09:00 PDT Expires: 2021-08-09 18:45:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Flooding is occurring or is imminent.
-It is important to know where you are relative to streams, rivers, or creeks which can become killers in heavy rains.
-Campers and hikers should avoid streams or creeks.
-Target Area: Riverside; San Bernardino The National Weather Service in Phoenix has issued a * Arroyo and Small Stream Flood Advisory for Riverside County in southern California San Bernardino County in southern California * Until 915 PM PDT. * At 609 PM PDT, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause arroyo and small stream flooding.
-Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience flooding include northwestern portions of Joshua Tree National Park including Pinto Wash.alerts.weather.gov
+It is important to know where you are relative to normally dry washes which can become killers in heavy rains.
+Campers and hikers should avoid washes and low lying areas.
+Target Area: Riverside; San Bernardino FLOOD ADVISORY REMAINS IN EFFECT UNTIL 445 PM PDT THIS AFTERNOON FOR RIVERSIDE AND SAN BERNARDINO COUNTIES At 217 PM PDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 0.5 and 1 inch of rain has fallen.
+Some locations that will experience flooding include northwest portions of Joshua Tree National Park including Queen Valley Wash and Indian Cove.alerts.weather.gov

 Comments / 0